ldsouza/ldsouza.github.io/_posts/2015-12-20-sharepoint-reusable-workflows.md

 ![Image]({{ site.url }}/images/blog/sharepoint-reusable-workflows/8.JPG)

 Any time you have to make a change to the reusable workflow, you update it once and it should apply to all the associated lists.
-I hope this quick demo will show you the power of reusable workflows and how you can possible implement it in your solutions.
+I hope this quick demo demonstrated the power of reusable workflows and how you can implement it in your solutions.